dbt-labs/dbt-snowflake/CONTRIBUTING.md

 ### Initial setup

-`dbt-snowflake` contains [unit](https://github.com/dbt-labs/dbt-snowflake/tree/main/tests/unit) and [integration](https://github.com/dbt-labs/dbt-snowflake/tree/main/tests/integration) tests.
-Integration tests require an actual Snowflake warehouse to test against.
+`dbt-snowflake` contains [unit](https://github.com/dbt-labs/dbt-snowflake/tree/main/tests/unit) and [functional](https://github.com/dbt-labs/dbt-snowflake/tree/main/tests/functional) tests.
+Functional tests require an actual Snowflake warehouse to test against.
 There are two primary ways to do this:

 - This repo has CI/CD GitHub Actions set up.
-Both unit and integration tests will run against an already configured Snowflake warehouse during PR checks.
+Both unit and functional tests will run against an already configured Snowflake warehouse during PR checks.

-- You can also run integration tests "locally" by configuring a `test.env` file with appropriate `ENV` variables.
+- You can also run functional tests "locally" by configuring a `test.env` file with appropriate `ENV` variables.

 ```
 cp test.env.example test.env